 April 8, 2020 - August 16, 2020

 We have brainstormed, developed, curated, and marketed a curriculum for fifth to tenth graders.
 The curriculum is split into four sections: 5th-6th grade engineering, 7th-10th grade engineering, 5th-6th grade coding, and 7th-10th grade coding.
 The curriculum is also open-source, as it is listed in the "RESOURCES" tab in our website.
-We in fact encourage other robotics team to utilize our curriculum in order to provide education to young students.
-When formulating the curriculum, we consulted Wayne Chung, the associate professor, Product Design Program Chair for Carnegie Mellon, and he gave us knowledge about what new robotics and design recruits lack, and he told us what to look for in students when we are recruiting for our team.
+We encourage other robotics team to utilize our curriculum to provide education to young students.
+When formulating the curriculum, we consulted Wayne Chung, the associate professor and Product Design Program Chair for Carnegie Mellon.
+He gave us knowledge about what robotics and design recruits lack and told us what to look for in students when we are recruiting for our team.
 In addition, we consulted José Gustavo Calderón de Anda, a finalist for the 2020 Global Teacher Prize.
 He emphasized the importance of showing students the real world applications of their work, a quality we made sure to include in our curriculums.
 In addition, we have donated much of the proceeds to our COVID-19 fundraiser for the Alameda County Food Bank.

 June 15, 2020

 We have raised over $5,000 for the Alameda County Community Food Bank.
 We presented a check on June 15, and we talked with their staff members about the impact of our present and future contributions.
 The ACCFB services over 20,000 people every week, providing an essential resource in a dire time.
 To add on, this curriculum has been utilized as an open source document that has been accessed by over 400 FLL teams, including team Chocolate Cyborgs, an FTC team.
 Over the course of 16 weeks, we served students of a wide age-group ranging from 5th to 12th graders.
 We decided to fundraise due to the COVID-19 outbreak, and we raised money by holding engineering and coding classes, advertising on social media, and creating a website to make it easier for donors.